Bambu Huts Koh Phangan

 Plan to stay the full day.
 This isn’t a 3-hour event.
 The arc from afternoon house to late-night deep grooves is the experience — arriving at 9 PM misses the point.

 Book accommodation if you want to sleep on-site.
-Bambu Huts has bungalows on the beach.
+Bambu Huts has bungalows near the beach.
 Waking up on Haad Yuan the morning after a Sunday session is a different kind of luxury.
+Book bungalows upfront, always fully booked.

-No photos on the dancefloor — like Eden Garden, parts of the venue observe a no-camera policy.
+No photos or videos on the dancefloor – like Eden Garden, parts of the venue observe a no-camera policy.
 Respect the vibe.

 Frequently Asked Questions

 What time should I arrive?
-Early — ideally between 1 and 3 PM to catch the free entry and the full arc of the day.
+Early — ideally between 12 and 2 PM to catch the special entry price and the full arc of the day.
 Most regulars arrive early and treat it as a full-day beach experience, not just a party.

 Is it family-friendly?
 During the early afternoon, yes.
 By evening it’s a proper nightlife venue.
 Children are generally not present at the night portion of the event.